 3. Land Care, Cultural Fire

-Care and protection of the land, trees, and soil have been humanly acknowledged responsibilities for millennia.
-When deeply connected, humans actively and effectively participate in caring for these fundamentals of Earth-life.
-Historically, we didn’t harm life but nurtured it.
+Care and protection of the land, trees, and soil have been human responsibilities for millennia.
+When deeply connected, we effectively participate in caring for the world around us.

 Cultural Burning

-By participating directly with indigenous fire elders, you can learn about these profound practices while deepening your connection to the natural world and the living responsibilities we all have toward it.
+By participating directly with experienced indigenous elders, we can become steeped in profound practices of deepening our connection to the natural world.

-You will be guided into and through environments, learning observational skills that are based on feeling the state of the environment and the intimate relationships between everything in it – learning when to choose where and how to burn particular areas while safeguarding others.
-You will participate in actual burns, learning how to set-up for and implement fire according to ancient wisdom and contemporary science.
+Under such tutelage, we will be guided into and through environments, learning observational skills that are based on feeling the state of the environment and the intimate relationships between all of its parts.
+We will learn when to choose where and how to burn particular areas while safeguarding others.
+We will participate in actual burns, learning how to set-up for and implement fire according to ancient wisdom (and informed by contemporary science).

-Workshops around the country are done in conjunction with indigenous elders who are adept at cultural burning and related matters and ceremonies.
+Search for workshops around Australia and in other countries that are conducted by indigenous elders who are adept at cultural burning and related matters and ceremonies.

-If you have grasslands, dry forests, wet forests, and/or other areas that you think may need caring for through cultural burning, and/or you wish to participate in one of the growing number of workshops in Australia, contact:
+If you have grasslands, dry forests, wet forests, and/or other areas that you think may benefit from cultural burning, or you wish to participate in one of the growing number of Australian cool-fire workshops, contact:

 Firesticks